saurabhkemekar/saurabhkemekar/README.md

 Hello!

 I am Saurabh Kemekar, a Junior year undergraduate student in Electronics and Communication at Visvesvaraya National Institute of Technology, India.
 I have been an active member of
 IvLabs Robotics and AI lab of our university.
-My interest lies in the field of Computer Vision and Image Processing and Deep Learning.
+My interest lies in the field of Computer Vision, Image Processing and Deep Learning.
-- 🔭 I’m currently working on **Multi View Stereo**
+- 🔭 I’m currently working on **Deep Features

 - 👨‍💻 All of my projects are available at [Website](https://saurabhkemekar.github.io/Saurabh-Kemekar/)